As an active member in good standing with the Association of Colorado State Patrol Professionals, the following benefits are readily available:

 Association Members, their spouses, or their dependents are eligible to apply for scholarships offered through the Colorado State Patrol Family Foundation on an annual basis.
 Find out more about the types of scholarships and when they are available.

 Dependents of Association Members receive free tuition for first-time and voluntary attendance in the Alive at 25 program.

 Flowers or Memorial Donation

 Flowers will be sent in the event of the death of a member, a member’s spouse, child, or parent.
 In lieu of flowers, a donation may be made to a designated charity.
 Please contact the Association’s administrative office at (303) 237-7439 for notices and to coordinate this effort.

 The Colorado State Patrol Magazine

-The next Patrol magazine is scheduled to be published in September/October of 2015.
+The next Patrol magazine is scheduled to be published in Winter/Fall 2019.
 Noticed that the name of the magazine has changed from the Colorado State Trooper to the Colorado State Patrol?
-That way we can include many of our civilians, Port of Entry Officers, etc.,
+That way we can include many of our Civilians, Port of Entry Officers, etc.,

 Have any interesting stories?
 Please submit them to email@example.com